duncombe/wikis/Development-of-Test-Themes.md

 •	surface currents
 •	wave heights
 •	sea surface temperature.

+# Theme 3:   Marine Energy Planning
+As a starting point for thinking about energy siting within CMSP as a potential third theme, here's a short [paper](https://drive.google.com/file/d/0B8p4sUXIeKn1WVFhaGo0UzBnWjQ/edit?usp=sharing) emphasizing that the driver behind many state based CMSP has been the siting of energy.

+The [InVEST Model for Wind Energy Siting](http://ncp-dev.stanford.edu/~dataportal/invest-releases/documentation/current_release/wind_energy.html#required-inputs) might be a good place to gather required data sets (See, "Required input" section in the link).
+Looking through, however, I might argue that it could be additionally useful to add data sets required for permitting (e.g. migratory birds, marine mammals, fish abundance/species).

+## Questions for consideration
+Most of the thoughts for this section are captured in [issue #11](https://github.com/ioos/system-test/issues/11) When this is complete we should move it here.

+# Scenarios for consideration in the integrated DATE and Systems Integration Test activities (DMAC-ST Input)

 ##New Research Questions that May not be Appropriate for this Project(?)
 ###Annual Catch Limits for Reef fishes